python-pillow/Pillow/docs/handbook/image-file-formats.rst

 WMF
 ^^^

-PIL can identify placable WMF files.
+PIL can identify playable WMF files.

 In PIL 1.1.4 and earlier, the WMF driver provides some limited rendering support, but not enough to be useful for any real application.